 Wouldn’t it be nice to choose a low-profile power rack that fits your short ceiling height and your budget too?
-The REP FITNESS short power rack could be the best choice to buy for your garage gym or put in your spare bedroom.
+The Rep Fitness short power rack is one of the best choices to buy for your low ceiling apartment or put in your spare bedroom.

-The entire unit is only 6 ft (72 inches) in height, 48 inches wide, and 48 inches deep, providing plenty of working space for doing your exercises.
+The entire unit is only 6 ft (72 inches) in height, 48 inches wide, and 48 inches deep, providing plenty of space for doing your exercises.

-The equipment has a weight capacity of up to 700 lbs, while the pull-up bar and dip bar have a maximum weight capacity of up to 400 lbs each.
+The equipment has a weight capacity of up to 700 lbs, and the pull-up bar and dip bar have a maximum weight capacity of up to 400 lbs each.

-This makes it clear that apart from the 72 inches height, users need another 12 inches of clearance space up to the ceiling to perform pull-ups using the pull-up bar; otherwise, you can be sure of ending up with a concussion in your head.
+This makes it clear that apart from the 72 inches height, users need another 12 inches of clearance space up to the ceiling to perform pull-ups using the pull-up bar; otherwise, you will end up with a concussion in your head.

 The back of the power rack is provided with weight storage pegs that increase the unit’s overall stability and utility.

-The unit is sturdy and durable as it comes with black powder coating and J-cups with a plastic covering that gives a perfect look to this budget power rack and protects bar knurling.
+The Rep Fitness short power rack is sturdy and durable as it comes with black powder coating and J-cups with a plastic covering that gives a perfect look to this budget power rack and protects bar knurling.

 The laser-cup holes present at a 2-inch spacing throughout the rack’s length are numbered at every 5th hole, and the unit comes with an extra bar holder in the front for safety.

 - The power rack comes with two pull up bars: 1.25 inch and 2-inch grips